zsteinkamp/zsteinkamp.github.io/resume.md

 San Jose, California

 # About
 I have been building web applications since 1995, and at mega-scale starting in 1999.
 My interest and experience through the years has been very broad -- frontend, backend, data infrastructure, networking, security, devops, visual design, usability, infrastructure, people management, hiring, and work flow optimization.

-I am currently seeking a position where I can work with an A+ team and apply all of these skills to help a promising company succeed.
+<div class="noprint">I am currently seeking a position where I can work with an A+ team and apply all of these skills to help a promising company succeed.
+I've <a href="/post/2022/02/06/what-comes-next.html">written some notes</a> about the kind of role/company I am targeting.
+Let's talk!</div>

 # Experience